Looking left from Makapu’u Beach toward Rabbit Island on a stunning day in Hawaii.

-Makapu’u means, according to just me, god-given surf.
+Makapuu has about 500 feet of sand and has “God-given Surf.”
 This is one of my all-time ultimate favorite beaches in the Hawaiian islands.
 I first learned to bodyboard (boogie-board) here in 1985 with some friends.
-I had a cheap board, cheap fins, and I was learning how to ride 3-4 foot (Hawaiian scale) waves… and I had absolutely the time of my life.
+I had a cheap board, cheap fins, and I was learning how to ride 3-4 foot (Hawaiian scale) waves.
+I had absolutely the best time of my life.
 Makapu’u is an almost hidden beach as you drive from Waikiki northeast counter clockwise around Oahu.
 You’ll drive past Hanauma Bay and Sandy Beach and start climbing a hill.
 Just as you come though the volcano cliff-lined highway – bam you have this wide expanse and amazing view.
-If you don’t quickly look to the right you’ll miss Makapu’u, and you’d be missing something indeed.
-This is next to the world famous “Halona Cove” which was the location for filming the famous beach scene in “From Here to Eternity”.
+If you don’t quickly look to the right you’ll miss Makapuu, and you’d be missing something indeed.
+This is next to the world famous “Halona Cove” which was the location for filming the famous beach scene in the movie “From Here to Eternity”.

-Makapu’u is one of the ultimate surfing and bodyboarding spots in the islands, and so – I can safely say – the world.
-Waves can break for well over 100 meters, and epic 250 meter rides are possible as the waves are strong, big, and fast and the crest often times doesn’t break until it hits the beach shallows… the right combination for amazing waves.
-No lie, I have a twisting feeling in my stomach as I think of some of the awesome bodyboarding sessions I’ve had at Makapu’u.
+Waves?
+Makapuu is one of the ultimate surfing and bodyboarding spots in the islands, and the world.
+Waves can break for well over 100 meters, and epic 250 meter rides are possible if the waves are strong, big, and fast.
+The wave crest sometimes doesn’t break until it hits the shallows all the way where beach meets sand.
+The perfect conditions sometimes exist for riding excellent waves at this beach.
+As I write this, I have a twisting feeling in my stomach as I think of some of the awesome bodyboarding sessions I’ve had at this epic beach.

-Makapu’u Beach encompasses about 38 acres and the beach is about 150 yards long and sloped.
+Makapuu Beach encompasses about 38 acres and the good sandy beach is about 150 yards long and sloped.
 It has deep sand, and most people on the beach are tourists like you.
-Many in the water will be locals that love the waves there.
+Many in the water will be locals that love the waves there and have been riding since they were kids (keiki).

 Many people bodysurf, some surf, some bodyboard, some just swim and have fun in the waves.
 The shore-break isn’t always dangerous, often times it is mild and can be fun for most members of the family.
 Everyone takes photos though, it is a very picturesque Oahu location and you won’t be able to help pulling out your camera and firing off some shots.
 The steep cliffs of Makapu’u plunge into the right side of the bay and the left side is open, leading to an amazing view of two islands, Manana (Rabbit Island), and Kaohikaipu.